 What is Milia?

 No one wants bumps on their skin.
 Milia is a series of small bumps that form on your face.
 They tend to be widely spread out.
-There is a wide range of home remedies that are recommended for treating this condition.
+A wide range of home remedies are recommended for treating this condition.

-If you are looking to use essential oils for milia treatment, this is the article for you.
+If you want to use essential oils for milia treatment, this article is for you.
 We will look at some essential oils that will fit the bill.
 As you will note, we tend to air towards going as natural as possible where treatment is concerned.

-Due to their malignancy, there is no need to need to treat milia.
-For most people, it is important to treat them as they have an effect on their appearance.
-If it is affecting you and can be treated non-invasively, it is worth looking into.
+Due to their malignancy, there is no need to treat milia.
+For most people, it is important to treat them as they affect their appearance.
+It is worth looking into if it affects you and can be treated non-invasively.

-Before we get to that let us make sure you know what we are actually talking about.
+Before we get to that, let us ensure you know what we are discussing.

 The lack of inflammation usually differentiates milia from acne.
-Acne will come with inflammation to the skin.
+Acne will come with inflammation of the skin.
 Milia (singular: milium) are small (generally ≤ 3 mm) white, benign, superficial keratinous cysts.
 [1].
-They are one of, if not the most common benign tumours of the skin.
+They are one of, if not the most common benign skin tumours.

 Skin damage milia are what it says on the tin.
 It comes as a result of your skin being damaged.
 The damage may be mechanical or part of a medical condition that you may have.

-Mechanical damage is anything that breaks through the surface of the skin causing a tear.
+Mechanical damage is anything that breaks through the skin’s surface, causing a tear.
 Primary milia tend to be the least severe looking.
-In the event that they result from trauma or chemical injury, they tend to look more severe.
+If they result from trauma or chemical injury, they tend to look more severe.

 Types of milia

-If you want to further differentiate them, you can place them into these further categories:
+If you want to differentiate them further, you can place them into these further categories:

 - Primary milia